ImperialCollegeLondon/IUM/README.md

 ```
 at the bottom of the screen.
 In particular, opening a file in the repo before mathlib is fully downloaded may trigger a compilation of mathlib which will cause trouble.

-You don't need to install anything onto your computer to run this repo.
-Just click on the "Open in Gitpod" link above.
-I guess you'll need an account
-at github.com for this to work.
+Once you have this set-up working you can just bookmark the page and then it will start up essentially instantly.

 ### Local installation

 You can install everything locally following the instructions [here](https://docs.lean-lang.org/lean4/doc/quickstart.html) (to install Lean)
 and then [here](https://leanprover-community.github.io/install/project.html) (to install this project).

+The advantage of this is that you